 A core aspect to ISE-DA is being able to reimagine what the art ecosystem and art engagement looks like for our community.
 This includes experimenting with various exhibition formats, promoting collective exhibitions and transforming how our community interacts with art.

 Adefolakunmi (Fola) Adenugba is Assistant Director and Assistant to Partner at James Cohan Gallery in New York.
-She recently graduated with a Master of Arts - Art Business program at Sotheby’s Institute of Art, New York.
+She recently graduated with a Master of Arts in Art Business from Sotheby’s Institute of Art, New York.
 Fola is the founder of ISE-DA and leads business development and strategy.
 She completed her Bachelor of Business Administration with a double major in Art History at Emory University.
 At Emory, she received the Emory NAACP Presidential Image Award, the Goizueta Business School Campus Leadership Award and a Graduating Woman of Excellence Award.
 She was also inducted into the Class of 2017 100 Senior Honorary.
-Fola has previously worked as a management consultant and interned at art institutions such as the High Museum of Art and the National Gallery of Art.
-She was previously a 2020 Sokoloff Arts Creative Fellow and worked at the Cheryl Hazan Gallery and at krause.co communications in New York.
+Fola has previously worked in consulting and interned at art institutions such as the High Museum of Art in Atlanta and the National Gallery of Art in Washington D.C.
+She has also worked at the Cheryl Hazan Gallery and at krause.co communications in New York.

 George Kofi Prah is a graphic designer, illustrator and visual artist from Ghana, based in New York city.
 George leads visual design and art direction for ISE-DA.
 He is a designer at creative branding agency, Loyal Kaspar and also collaborates with friends on creative projects in his spare time.
 His design work has been featured in Graphis Magazine New Talent (2017) and the Indigo Design Awards (2018).
 His personal illustration work explores consciousness and the nuances of human connection, with each other and spirituality.
 Inspired by surrealism, sci-fi motives, psychology, everyday life and religion, his illustrations depict short vignettes into the worlds and minds of fascinating characters.